LLM-HPC++: Evaluating LLM-Generated Modern C++ and MPI+OpenMP Codes for Scalable Mandelbrot Set Computation: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In conclusion, this study provides a comprehensive evaluation of the capabilities and limitations of state-of-the-art LLMs in generating high-performance parallel and distributed C++ code for computing the Mandelbrot set.
+In conclusion, this study provides a comprehensive evaluation of the capabilities and limitations of state-of-the-art LLMs in generating high-performance parallel and distributed C\texttt{++} code for computing the Mandelbrot set.
 Our analysis demonstrates that while LLMs such as ChatGPT 4 and 5 exhibit strong syntactic accuracy and the ability to produce functionally correct and scalable code across multiple parallel paradigms, their performance consistency and efficiency still lag behind expert-crafted implementations.
-Claude and Llama models, though able to produce runnable code, often failed to manage thread control and optimization parameters effectively, leading to suboptimal scaling and performance degradation.
-The findings underscore both the potential and current boundaries of AI-assisted code synthesis in HPC contexts, highlighting the need for improved understanding of memory models, thread coordination, and compiler interactions within LLM architectures.
-Ultimately, this work establishes a foundational benchmark for assessing LLM-driven HPC code generation, paving the way for future advancements in autonomous scientific computing and intelligent parallel programming assistance.
+Claude and LLaMA models, though able to produce runnable code, often failed to manage thread control and optimization parameters effectively, leading to suboptimal scaling and performance degradation.